Claude 3.5 vs Claude 4: Complete Model Comparison Guide

 Maximize efficiency:

-- Start with Sonnet 4 for most tasks
+- Start with Sonnet 4.5 for all coding tasks (best coding model)

-- Switch to Opus only for complex analysis
+- Switch to Opus only for complex general reasoning

 - Monitor usage with CC Usage tool